 When observing a bird and trying to determine how big or small it is, make these types of comparisons:

-- To a Mixed Flock: If a mystery bird of an unknown size is part of a mixed flock, compare it with other birds you can identify in that flock, such as different types of sparrows, shorebirds or gulls.
-Later you can compare the known measurements for the birds you identified to determine a rough measurement of the mystery bird's size, and use that extrapolation as an identification clue.
+- To a Mixed Flock: If a mystery bird of an unknown size is part of a mixed flock, compare it with other birds you can identify in that flock, such as different types of sparrows, shorebirds, or gulls.
+Later you can compare known measurements for the birds you identified to determine a rough measurement of the mystery bird's size, and use that extrapolation as an identification clue.

-- To Body Parts: Comparing a bird to itself is a great way to judge its size and take careful note of field markings that can be crucial for identification.
+- To Body Parts: Comparing a bird to itself is a great way to judge its size and take careful note of field marks that can be crucial for identification.
 For example, how does a bird's bill length compare to the length of its head (a key difference between downy woodpeckers and hairy woodpeckers)?
 How long is its neck?
-How does the head or tail measure in relative proportion to the bird's body?
+How does the head or tail measure in proportion to the bird's body?
 Not only will these observations give you great clues about a bird's size, but you're more likely to notice other clues and markings to help you identify the species properly.

 Create a Measuring Station

-Backyard birders who have trouble judging a bird's size can create a simple measuring station the birds will never realize is there.
+Backyard birders who have trouble judging a bird's size can create a simple measuring station birds will never realize is there.
 A few days of observation will show where birds regularly perch, and simple steps can be taken to create a ruler near that perch.
-If backyard hawks regularly perch on a fence, for example, painting a line 4-6 inches below the top of the fence creates an instant ruler – birders can then quickly note the rough length of a bird's tail while it is perched.
+If backyard hawks regularly perch on a fence, for example, painting a line four to six inches below the top of the fence creates an instant ruler – birders can then quickly note the rough length of a bird's tail while it is perched.
 Similarly, markings made at regular intervals along the top of a fence or tree branch can help birders estimate a bird's length.